soundpress/RulesOfNYC/docs/c09/index.rst

       (xii) Brokers must not request any Department clerical staff to perform non-routine tasks.
 All such requests must be addressed directly to and approved by the CAU Manager.
 "Nonroutine" means anything out of the regular processing stream.

    (9) Penalty for violation of these rules.
-Any broker who willfully or repeatedly violates these rules may be barred from representing clients at PVB in any capacity.
-The Commissioner may, after providing notice to the broker and an opportunity to be heard, suspend the broker for up to five years from appearing before the Department in any capacity, except that the broker may appear on parking violations issued in the broker's name.
-Such notice will inform the broker of the reasons for the proposed suspension and that the broker has the right to present information as to why the broker should not be suspended to the Commissioner, or his or her designee, within 10 business days of delivery of the notice by hand or 15 business days of the posting of notice by mail.
-Any suspension will apply solely to the broker unless the Department has evidence that the standard practice of the broker's company was to commit infractions in its interactions with the Department regardless of the broker involved.
+Any broker or brokerage company who willfully or repeatedly violates these rules may be barred from representing clients at PVB in any capacity.
+The Commissioner may, after providing notice to the broker and, if the brokerage company is also subject to suspension, the brokerage company, and an opportunity to be heard, suspend the broker for any period up to life from appearing before the Department in any capacity, except that the broker may appear on parking violations issued in the broker's name, and/or suspend a brokerage company for any period up to and until the dissolution of the brokerage company from appearing before the Department in any capacity, except that the brokerage company may appear on parking violations issued in the brokerage company's name.
+Such notice(s) will inform the broker and, if the brokerage company is subject to suspension, the brokerage company, of the reasons for the proposed suspension and that the broker and the brokerage company, if the brokerage company is subject to suspension, has the right to present information as to why the broker and/or brokerage company should not be suspended to the Commissioner, or his or her designee, within 10 business days of delivery of the notice by hand or 15 business days of the posting of notice by mail.
+Any suspension of a broker will apply solely to the broker unless the Department has evidence either that the brokerage company which employed the broker had knowledge of the broker's infractions and did not inform the Department or that the standard practice of such brokerage company was to commit infractions in its interactions with the Department regardless of the broker involved.
+Any suspension of a brokerage company will apply to all brokers employed by the brokerage company for the period during which those brokers remain employed by the brokerage company.
+Any brokerage company shall be barred from representing clients at PVB in any capacity when a broker subject to a life suspension is employed by, engaged by, is subcontracted to, consults with or has any ownership interest in, such brokerage company.

 (b) Employees.

    (1) Definitions.

       Employee.
 As used in these regulations, the term "employee" refers to a person who:

          (i) is a principal, partner, officer or salaried employee of the respondent; (ii) was not the operator of vehicle at the time it was summonsed; and

-      (iii) is not a broker (as defined in § 39-09(a)(1)).
+         (iii) is not a broker (as defined in 19 RCNY § 39-09(a)(1)).

    (2) Rules and authorization.
 The rules set forth in paragraph (8) of subdivision (b) of this section apply to employees appearing before the Department in any capacity, which include but are not limited to: the fleet program, stipulated fine program, commercial abatement program, car rental program, hearings by mail, CAU hearings, and scheduling and billing.